thirumurthis/Learnings/K8s/operator/operator-sdk-framework.md

 ## Extending Kubernetes API with Operator-SDK

-In this blog, we will see how  Kubernetes API can be extended using Operator-SDK.
+In this blog, will explain how to use operator-sdk to create additional resource in Kuberentes cluster.
+To start with you will how to scaffold the project and initalize it, which provides a starting point for developing the CRD's and Controllers.
+Note, not all points are explained in details, only focus on necessary aspect like the steps required for developing operators.

-We will use Windows machine for development and operator-sdk CLI is installed in WSL2.
+I used Windows machine for development and the operator-sdk CLI was installed in WSL2.
+The scaffold operator-sdk project can be opened in Visual Studio code for development, explained later.

-Pre-requsites:
+### Pre-requsites:

+  - Basic understanding of Kubernetes and Opeators
   - Docker Desktop
-  - KIND CLI (we will use KinD cluster)
+  - KIND CLI (we will use KinD cluster, install in Windows)
+  - kubectl Installed in WSL2 and Windows
   - Go installed in WSL2
   - GNU make installed and updated in WSL2
   - Operator-SDK CLI installed in WSL2

+## About Operator framework

+Operator framework provides tools to extend the Kuberentes API, it can be used to create a new resource in the Kubernetes cluster.
+For example, when we issue `kubectl api-resource` will list the resource info. with operators we can create new resource and once deployed will be listed here.

+Once the operator-sdk project is scaffolded and initialized, we can update the `*type.go` file which will be used to generate(CRD).
+The reconciler logic goes into *controller.go

+### Install GoLang in WSL2

-To install Go, follow the instruction in this [Go documenation](https://go.dev/doc/install)
+- To install Go, follow the instruction in this [Go documenation](https://go.dev/doc/install)

 ```
 wget https://dl.google.com/go/go1.20.4.linux-amd64.tar.gz
 sudo tar -xvf go1.20.4.linux-amd64.tar.gz
 sudo mv go /usr/local
 ```

 - Open the `~/.bashrc` file and add the below variables so it will update as environment variables

 ```